Reichssicherheitsdienst: Wartime operations

-To the Nazi leadership, it was clear that the battle for Berlin, which started in late April, would be the final battle of the war.
-On 27 April 1945, Högl was sent out to find Himmler's liaison man, SS-Gruppenführer Hermann Fegelein who had deserted his post at the Führerbunker.
+In late April, it was clear to the Nazi leadership that the Battle of Berlin would be the final battle of the war, as the Red Army rapidly approached the capital.
+On 27 April 1945, Högl was sent out to find Himmler's liaison man, SS-Gruppenführer Hermann Fegelein, who had deserted his post at the Führerbunker.
 Fegelein was caught by Högl's RSD squad in his Berlin apartment, wearing civilian clothes and preparing to flee to Sweden or Switzerland.
-He was carrying cash—German and foreign—and jewellery, some of which belonged to Eva Braun.
-Högl also uncovered a briefcase containing documents with evidence of Himmler's attempted peace negotiations with the western Allies.
+He was carrying cash (German marks and foreign currency) and jewellery, some of which belonged to Hitler's longtime companion Eva Braun.
+Högl also uncovered a briefcase containing documents with evidence of Himmler's attempted peace negotiations with the Western Allies.
 Fegelein was brought back to the Führerbunker and then shot on 28 April.
-After Hitler committed suicide on 30 April, Rattenhuber and the remaining RSD officers were taken prisoner by the Soviet Red Army on 1 May 1945 during the attempted break-out from central Berlin to avoid capture.
-After the war ended, Rattenhuber served 10 years in prison before being released by the Soviets on 10 October 1955.
+After Hitler committed suicide on 30 April, Rattenhuber, Högl and the remaining RSD officers attempted a break-out from central Berlin to avoid capture.
+Högl was killed while crossing the Weidendammer Bridge while Rattenhuber was taken prisoner by Red Army soldiers.
+After the war ended, Rattenhuber served 10 years in prison in the Soviet Union before being released on 10 October 1955.